PostgreSQL cluster and host state monitoring

 - Navigate to the folder dashboard and select Managed Service for PostgreSQL.

-- Locate the cluster you need in the list, and hover over the indicator in the Availability column.
+- In the cluster row, hover over the indicator in the Availability column.

 | State | Description | Suggested actions |